Quick Guide to Effective Tenant Screening in Maryland

 1. Conducting a Pre-Screening

-• Ensure that your rental listing includes your tenant requirements
+• Ensure that your rental listing includes your requirements

-• Ask vital questions at the start of your interaction with a prospective tenant
+• Ask vital questions at the start of your interaction with a prospective renter

-• Schedule a face-to-face meeting when doing a property showing
+• Schedule a face-to-face meeting when doing a showing

 pre-screening is essential